 - 2 cups cold steamed rice freshly steamed rice will become mushy, so the older and colder, the better

 - Heat oil in a large pan over medium-high heat.

 - Add green onion and sauté for approximately 3 minutes, or until white part of onion becomes translucent.
 Stir frequently to avoid burning.
 Move to one side of the pan.

 - Add egg and allow it to cook thoroughly before breaking up into smaller pieces with a spatula.

-- Combine rice and mix well with all of the ingredients.
+- Add rice and mix well with all of the ingredients, breaking up any large chunks with a wooden spatula.
 Cook until rice is hot, and then season with soy sauce.
-I like to add enough so that my rice is a light brown.
+I like to add enough so that my rice looks light brown.

 Lola Wiarco Dweck

 Lola is a Mexican-American recipe developer, writer, and cooking instructor who loves sharing her culture with the world.
 Growing up in California and spending summers in Mexico, Lola celebrates her family’s Mexican recipes and vibrant culture through Lola’s Cocina.